 - The company has a history of similar misconduct

 - The company had previously been warned but nevertheless continued or failed to take action to avoid future unlawful conduct

 DPAs only apply to organisations and aren’t granted to individuals – typically, they are used in the instance of fraud, bribery or other economic crimes.

 Before the defendant is invited to enter DPA negotiations, they must have first demonstrated full cooperation with case investigations.
 If the defendant complies with the investigations, negotiations may begin.
 An independent judge oversees Deferred Prosecution Agreements which are agreed in open court.
 The outcome is published to ensure transparency of the process and prosecution is suspended until the end of the agreed period when it is decided if the prosecuted organisation has met the agreed conditions.

 Provided the organisation meets the conditions of the DPA during the agreed period and is not convicted or charged of any other crimes in this time, charges are dismissed.
 Therefore, no admission of guilt is required.
-However, if the organisation didn’t meet the agreed conditions of the DPA, the prosecution process would be reinstated and the organisation could either plead guilty or go to trial.
 It is important to note that a Deferred Prosecution Agreement is different from a Deferred Judgment where the defendant must plead guilty.

 What Happens if you break a Deferred Prosecution Agreement?

 If the organisation doesn’t meet the agreed conditions of the DPA, the prosecutor should write to the company and ask for the breach to be amended immediately.
 If the company complies and resolves the situation immediately, the breach does not need to be taken to court.